Disability · Reg 1137666

 Donate

-REMAP 2010 is a registered charity (no. 1137666) working in animals across the United Kingdom.
-Its latest Charity Commission filing directs 75% of spending to charitable activities, holding roughly 18 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Remap 2010 is a registered charity (no. 1137666) working in disability across the United Kingdom.
+Its latest Charity Commission filing does not disclose a charitable-activities spend split in recent filings, holding roughly 18 months of reserves, and files its annual accounts on time.
+Reported income has been growing (≈6% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-REMAP 2010 has a Clarity Score of 100 out of 100 on CharityCompare (4 stars, Exceptional).
+Remap 2010 has a Clarity Score of 89 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1137666.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2021: total income £266k, with 75% of expenditure on charitable activities.
+Primary cause area: Disability.
+Latest accounts year 2025: total income £338k, cause-spend split not disclosed in that filing.
 Accounts filing: up to date.
 Reserves: approximately 18 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .